 The Genesee County Drain Office has maps that can show the location of your property and the county drains within the drainage district.
-These documents will be available on the day of Review.
+These documents will be available on the day of Review often on this website.
 Even if your property does not touch the county drain, storm water flows toward this county drain as an outlet regardless of the land s elevation.

 Than One Special Assessment Notice?